Skip to content

 Building Stockfish with Visual Studio is not officially supported.

-- Enjoy, local tests show comparable speed to GCC builds.
+Local tests show builds with these settings have comparable speed to GCC builds.

 Troubleshooting